sfhart33/MarBTNgenome/README.md

 * B
 * C

-Note that paths were designed for my working environment and would need to be altered manually to reproduce this analysis
+Note that paths were designed for our institutes working environment: paths will need to be altered manually to reproduce this analysis